-- 6.5.1.
-Ofgem will publish a notice stating its intention to commence a Tender Round for these Qualifying Projects as soon as reasonably practicable after: - 6.5.1.0.
-Ofgem has determined the Qualifying Projects; - 6.5.1.1. the relevant Developer has provided the appropriate payment and Security; and - 6.5.1.2. the relevant Developer has satisfied those Tender Entry Conditions required to be satisfied prior to the publication of the commencement notice. - 6.5.2.
-The notice will specify the Qualifying Projects included and the date on which the Tender Round will commence. - 6.5.3.
-Ofgem may amend the commencement date of a Tender Round or Tender Exercise for a particular Qualifying Project (to a date which may be earlier or later than that specified in the initial notice referred to above) following consultation with the Developer. - 6.5.4.
-Where Ofgem considers it impracticable to commence a Tender Exercise or Tender Round on the date specified, it shall publish a further notice specifying a revised date for tender commencement for that Tender Exercise or Tender Round. - 6.5.5.
-Ofgem shall publish the tender commencement notice confirming its intention to commence a Tender Exercise on the Ofgem website in accordance with regulation 12(1) of the Tender Regulations.
+- 6.12 Ofgem will publish a notice stating its intention to commence a Tender Round for these Qualifying Projects as soon as reasonably practicable after: - 6.12.1 Ofgem has determined the Qualifying Projects; - 6.12.2 the relevant Developer has provided the appropriate payment and Security; and - 6.12.3 the relevant Developer has satisfied those Tender Entry Conditions required to be satisfied prior to the publication of the commencement notice. - 6.13 The notice will specify the Qualifying Projects included and the date on which the Tender Round will commence. - 6.14 Ofgem may amend the commencement date of a Tender Round or Tender Exercise for a particular Qualifying Project (to a date which may be earlier or later than that specified in the initial notice referred to above) following consultation with the Developer.

+- 6.15 Where Ofgem considers it impracticable to commence a Tender Exercise or Tender Round on the date specified, it shall publish a further notice specifying a revised date for tender commencement for that Tender Exercise or Tender Round. - 6.16 Ofgem shall publish the tender commencement notice confirming its intention to commence a Tender Exercise on the Ofgem website in accordance with regulation 12(1) of the Tender Regulations.
 In addition, Ofgem may publish a voluntary notice in the Official Journal of the European Union, as well as notices in other relevant publications.
+These notices will also specify that an additional EPQ Stage may be held in particular circumstances.